max1220/MCHPRS-RSC/README.md

 Currently a WIP prototype exists that accepts connections on a different port, and accepts simple read block/write block commands.

 This is my first time using Rust.
-The code is bad.
+The code is (probably) bad.

-This project is not in any way oficially associated with the MCHPRS project at large.
+This project is not in any way officially associated with the MCHPRS project at large.
-(Although I like them :P)